frederic-perez/AmE-dictionary/data/dictionary.md

 __get over someone’s head__ _They’re getting over their heads._
 __get over__
 __get set__ _v_
+__get someone’s goat__ _idiom_ (It’s believed that the phrase comes from actual goats and their effect on race horses.
+Goats are thought to calm down anxious or energy-filled thoroughbreds, so owners would put a goat in the horse’s stall for the night before the race.
+Stealing that goat out of the pen would thus upset the horse and make it perform poorly on the big day.)
 __get the axe__ _idiom_ To lose your job.
 __get the better of (someone or something)__ _idiom_ To gain superiority, mastery, or an advantage over someone or something; to get control over someone or something. _I knew I shouldn’t be meddling in other people’s business, but my curiosity got the better of me._
 __get the drift of something__ _idiom_ To understand the general idea of something. _I knew enough German to get the drift of this article.
 I don’t get the drift of what you’re trying to tell me._